 New Zealanders are expected to report unusual organisms to MPI.
 Unusual organisms are those that appear to be something not normally seen in New Zealand.

 Notifiable organisms are those that could seriously harm New Zealand's primary production or our trade and market access.
-If you spot a notifiable organism, you have a legal obligation under the Biosecurity Act 1993 to tell MPI.
-If you think you've spotted one, call the pests-and-diseases hotline on 0800 80 99 66.
+If you spot a notifiable organism, you have a legal obligation under the Biosecurity Act 1993 (section 44 and 46) to tell MPI.
+If you think you've spotted one, call the pests-and-diseases hotline on 0800 80 99 66 or report it online.